Measurements of $\Xi\left(1530\right)^{0}$ and $\overline{\Xi}\left(1530\right)^{0}$ production in proton-proton interactions at $\sqrt{s_{NN}}$ = 17.3 GeV in the NA61/SHINE experiment: Corrections factors for yield determination

 A detailed Monte-Carlo simulation is performed to quantify the losses due to acceptance limitations, detector inefficiencies, reconstruction shortcomings, analysis cuts, and re-interactions in the target.
 This simulation used complete events produced by the \Epos~1.99~\cite{Pierog:2009zt} event generator using a hydrogen target of appropriate length.
 The generated particles in each Monte-Carlo event are tracked through the detector using a GEANT3~\cite{Geant3} simulation of the \NASixtyOne apparatus.
 They are then reconstructed with the same software as used for real events.
 Numerous observables were confirmed to be similar to those of the data, such as residual distributions, widths of mass peaks, track multiplicities and their differential distributions, the number of events with no tracks in the detector, the cut variables and others.

 A correction factor is computed for each ($\y$, \pt) bin:

 where $n_{rec}^{MC}$ is the number of reconstructed, selected, and identified $\Xir$s normalized to the number of analyzed events, and $n_{generated}^{MC}$ is the number of $\Xir$ generated by \Epos~1.99 normalized to the number of generated inelastic interactions.
 The raw multiplicity of $\Xir$ and $\Xirb$ are multiplied by $C_{F}$ to determine the true $\Xir$ and $\Xirb$ yields.
-These correction factors also include the branching fraction (66.7\%) of the \Xir decay into \Xim + \pip.
+These correction factors also include the branching fraction (66.7\%) of the \Xir and \Xirb decays into charged particles as well as the decay branching fraction of the $\Lambda$.